lupyuen/lupyuen.github.io/src/de2.md

 );
 ```

-First we paint some colours...
+But first we paint some colours...

 ![Blue, Green, Red Blocks on PinePhone](https://lupyuen.github.io/images/de-rgb.jpg)